cprietom/sequra-disbursements/README.md

   - POST http://localhost:8888/v1/disbursements/2022/33
     - Calculates and persists the disbursements per merchant on a given week

 # NOTES
 ## Architecture
 Hexagonal architecture has been applied.
-It's the most flexible for these kind of projects that can grow really big.
-Besides, it allows to test the business logic without knowing any details about the infrastructure.
+It's the most flexible for these kind of projects that can grow huge.
+Besides, it allows me to test the business logic without knowing any details about the infrastructure.

 ## Use cases